TWMJFinal

 Grief still pinched beneath my ribs like a cold stone; I missed his wind-etched, patient face, and the way he had taught me to read the arcs of things.
 But my grief was not a weight – it was a ribbon tied to wonder, binding memory to meaning.
 And meaning to purpose.
 And purpose to a new life . . .

 My father, Melchior, had followed a map of stars and numbers until it transformed into a revelation of truth.
 The gold and frankincense and myrrh they carried to Bethlehem were nothing in comparison to the treasure they came back with – the truth of Emmanuel.
-And that different route they took became the final prophecy, charting a new course for our whole house.
+And that different route they took became a true prophecy, charting a new course for

 ‘Discovery!’ my father’s journal seemed to whisper.